guide

 According to the Energy Saving Trust, an average home can spend £35 a year, just by leaving appliances on standby.
 Which is a total waste of energy, and money.
 So remember to unplug, or switch it off at the wall.

 Join OVO today and get insights into exactly where and when you use your electricity.
 Our smart meters and In-Home Displays give accurate information every half-hour5 – making it easy to see how you could save money on your bills.
+Plus, you can keep track of your energy use with our app.

 How do we use electricity in the home?